nottaro/littleroot/content/11Chemistry/covalent.md

 - The layers are attracted to each other due to electrostatic attraction between the delocalised electrons that exist in each layer

 ### Diamond
-- Another allotrope of carbon where each carbon atom is bonded to 4 other carbon atoms in a tetrahedral 3D shape
+- Another allotrope of carbon where each carbon atom is covalently bonded to 4 other carbon atoms in a tetrahedral 3D shape
 - Has the standard properties of a covalent network solid
 - Stronger than Silicon, as there is a greater ESF in between the carbons, due to a decrease in atomic radius

 ## Covalent Networks (Compounds)

 ### Silicon Dioxide
-- In silicon dioxide, each silicon atom is bonded to 4 other oxygen atoms which in turn are bonded to 2 silicon atoms
+- In silicon dioxide, each silicon atom is covalently bonded to 4 other oxygen atoms which in turn are bonded to 2 silicon atoms
 - Silicon dioxide is also known as quartz, and has the same properties as a general covalent network substances